 Bossier Parish Community College has embraced dual enrollment.
 The College has been working with five parishes in order to enhance their programs and to benefit the students.
 The parishes currently involved are Bossier, Caddo, Webster, Claiborne, and DeSoto.
 BPCC is a full service institution.
 The College will send a teacher to the high school campus when the teacher does not have the proper credentials.
 Students can attend classes on their own at the main campus and online or off campus in Minden.
 BPCC encourages rural schools to set up a lab facilitated by a certified teacher where the students can participate online.

-Hitachi Data Systems, one of the world's leading technology companies, will be housing one of its data centers adjacent to the College campus on the grounds of the Cyber Innovation Center.
-College faculty have been working with Hitachi to develop a course in Advanced Data Storage.
-This course will be based on Hitachi Data Systems specific curriculum.
-This partnership will also lead to internship opportunities for students and is a good example of how partnerships between industry and academia can build a stronger technology-focused workforce.
+Hitachi Data Systems, one of the world's leading technology companies, houses one of its data centers adjacent to the College campus on the grounds of the Cyber Innovation Center.
+College faculty have worked with Hitachi to develop a course in Advanced Data Storage.
+This course is based on Hitachi Data Systems specific curriculum.
+This partnership led to internship opportunities for students and is a good example of how partnerships between industry and academia can build a stronger technology-focused workforce.
 See Hitachi document

 Bossier Parish Community College along with CSEC has a curriculum work group.
 This work group is responsible for the development, update, and dissemination of CSEC-sponsored curriculum as well as training faculty from other institutions: